hoavu-cs/DiputsChessEngine/README.md

 make it executable, and then point your GUI to it.

 2-threaded version gains around 50 Elo against the single-threaded version (based on testing).
 It is known that [lazy SMP](https://www.chessprogramming.org/Lazy_SMP) scales up to 8 cores and above.
+For normal use, 2 threads are recommended.
+I haven't tested >2 threads thoroughly

 ```
 Results of DIPUTEXP-SMP vs Diputs (10+0.1, NULL - 4t, 256MB, UHO_Lichess_4852_v1.epd):